brotatotes/bht-automation/bht gen 3/2 Corinthians/Chapter 10/2 Corinthians 10 15 bht.md

 # 2 Corinthians 10:15 Commentary Help Text

 ## BHT:
-Their hope is not to boast excessively or go beyond their appointed boundaries, but rather to be enlarged among the Corinthians as their faith grows.
-They do not seek to rely on the labors of others or exceed their own measure.
-Instead, they aim to go even further in their ministry, guided by God's measuring line.
-The progress of the Corinthians will be a vital step towards reaching regions beyond, and their success will magnify the apostle's work.
+As our faith grows, we should not boast excessively in the work of others but hope to be enlarged according to our measure.
+Let us not stretch ourselves beyond our bounds or exceed them by boasting about what others have achieved.
+Instead, may our effectiveness as messengers of the Gospel increase as your faith grows.
+Our success in your case will serve as a catalyst for further progress and enlargement in our work, all in accordance with our God-given assignment.

 ## Choicest Commentary Quotes:
 ### Henry Alford:
-1. "Not boasting without measure in other men’s labours (the element of the boasting); but having a hope, as your faith increaseth, to be enlarged among you according to our rule."
+1. "not boasting without measure in other men’s labours... but having a hope, as your faith increaseth, to be enlarged among you according to our rule."
-2. "We seek not to stretch ourselves (beyond it) unto great abundance."
+2. "we seek not to stretch ourselves (beyond it) unto great abundance."
-3. "So as to abound more than we now do."
+3. "so as to abound more than we now do."

 ### Jamieson-Fausset-Brown:
 1. "Not boasting to unmeasured bounds (that is, not exceeding our own bounds by boasting) of (literally, 'in') other men's labors."
-2. "The cause of his not yet reaching with the Gospel the regions beyond Corinth, was the weakness as yet of their faith."
-3. "Our success in your case will give us an important step towards further progress beyond you."
+2. "Our success in your case will give us an important step towards further progress beyond you."
+3. "according to our divinely assigned apportionment of the area or sphere of our work; for 'we stretch not ourselves beyond our measure.'"

 ### Albert Barnes:
-1. "Not boasting of things without our measure...
-That required a species of boldness to which he could lay no claim; and he did not assume honor to himself like that."
-2. "Not intruding into churches which we did not establish, and claiming the right to direct their affairs, and to exclude the founders from all proper honors and all influence, and endeavoring to alienate the affections of Christians from their spiritual father and guide."
-3. "So far from a desire to enter into the labors of others and quietly enjoying the avails of their industry; and so far even from a desire to sit down ourselves and enjoy the fruit of our own labors, I desire to penetrate other untrodden regions; to encounter new dangers; to go where the gospel has not been planted, and to rear other churches there."
+1. "I desire to penetrate other untrodden regions; to encounter new dangers; to go where the gospel has not been planted, and to rear other churches there."
+2. "When your faith is increased - When you become so strong as not to need my presence and my constant care; and when you shall be able to speed me on my way and to aid me on my journey."
+3. "He wished them to enlarge or magnify him by introducing him to larger fields of action; by giving him a wider sphere of labor."

 ### Marvin Vincent:
 1. "He who can work far off is a man of great stature, who, without overstretching himself, reaches afar" (Meyer).
 2. "His wider labors will still be regulated by God's measuring - line."
+3. "Paul means that, as the faith of the Corinthians increases, he hopes that his apostolic efficiency will increase."

 ### John Calvin:
-1. "Those persons afterwards come forward, and find the road made and the gate open.
-That they may appear persons of consequence, they impudently claim for themselves what did not of right belong to them, and disparage Paul’s labors."
+1. "They impudently claim for themselves what did not of right belong to them, and disparage Paul’s labors."
-2. "I ought now to have been employed in gaining over new Churches, and that too with your assistance, if you had made as much proficiency as you ought to have done; but now you retard me by your infirmity."
+2. "The weakness of faith...was the reason, why his career had been somewhat retarded."
 3. "To glory in things that have been prepared is equivalent to glorying in the labors of others; for, while Paul had fought the battle, they enjoyed the triumph."

 ### Philip Schaff:
+1. "not glorying ... in other men’s labours, but having hope that, as your faith groweth, we shall be magnified in you"
-1. "Be encouraged by our success with you to extend our labours."
+2. "be encouraged by our success with you to extend our labours"
-2. "Preach the gospel even unto the parts beyond you."
-3. "Do not glory in another's line of things made ready to our hand."
+3. "not to glory in another’s line of things made ready to our hand"

 ### Archibald T. Robertson:
-1. "In other men's labours."
-2. "As your faith groweth."
-3. "We shall be magnified."
+1. "As your faith groweth (αυξανομενης της πιστεως).
+Genitive absolute of the present passive participle of αυξανω, to grow."
+2. "We shall be magnified (μεγαλυνθηνα).
+First aorist passive infinitive of μεγαλυνω, old verb (Luke 1:46) to make great (cf. Philippians 1:20 of Christ)."
+3. "Indirect discourse after ελπιδα (hope) with the construction of ελπιζω, to hope."

 ### John Gill:
-1. "They did not boast of other men's labours, as did the false apostles."
+1. "When they boasted of the Corinthians as their converts and children, whom they had begotten through the Gospel of Christ, they did not boast of other men's labours, as did the false apostles."
-2. "The apostle hoped... that they should be enlarged through their means."
+2. "The apostle hoped... that when the faith of the Corinthians was grown stronger... they should be enlarged..."
-3. "If their church state were in a better and a more settled condition... it would serve to recommend it to other places beyond them."
+3. "The weakness of their faith, and the disorders and divisions that were among them, were a hinderance to the spread of the Gospel."

 ### John Wesley:
 1. Having hope, now your faith is increased — So that you can the better spare us.